Sylius/Sylius/docs/cookbook/shop/disabling-guest-checkout.rst

     The "main" path (in this example ``"%sylius.security.new_api_shop_regex%/.*"`` ) should be at the very end of the configuration with the same route, otherwise this would not work.

-Now when an anonymous user will try to use other checkout routes he will be informed that he is not authenticated:
+Now when an anonymous user will try to use other checkout routes they will be informed that they are not authenticated:

 .. code-block:: bash